gesiellucas/gesiellucas/README.md

 > O sentir é um mar profundo - Baco Exu do Blues

 ## Hello there 👋 I'm Gesiel Lucas
-Change the strategy sometimes it's need to achieve different results.
+To change the strategy sometimes it's need to achieve different results.

 ### Tools & Skills
 I can work with Laravel, React, MySql, WordPress, API REST, Docker.
 All my strongest skills you can see at **[Stack Share](https://stackshare.io/gesiellucas)**.